juliariec/juliariec.com/src/pages/now.md

 - Working as a full stack developer in Toronto.
 - Writing content for this blog.
-- Trying to keep up with running for as long as the weather permits.
-- Reading about algorithms, the alignment problem, and the attention economy.
+- Reading about existential risk.
-- Taking notes on some of the books I've finished.
-- Gearing up for Christmas!
+- Hiding in my apartment for the duration of January.

 &nbsp;